leon-ai/docs.getleon.ai/docs/packages-modules.md

 ### createdldir()

 Create the downloads folder of the current module.
-When Leon needs to download something, it is saved into that download module folder.
+When Leon needs to download something, it is saved into: `downloads/{PACKAGE NAME}/{MODULE NAME}`.

 ```python
 utils.createdldir()